mohammadreza-ebrahimi/mohammadreza-ebrahimi.github.io/index.md

 ***

 ### ABOUT ME
 Hi, I'm Mohammadreza, I was born in April 1995, and now I'm 26.
-Master student of physics at [Isfahan University of Technology](https://english.iut.ac.ir) in Isfahan, Iran, under supervision of [Prof. Behrouz Mirza](https://mirza.iut.ac.ir/).
+Master student of **Particle physics and quantum field theory** at [Isfahan University of Technology](https://english.iut.ac.ir) in Isfahan, Iran, under supervision of [Prof. Behrouz Mirza](https://mirza.iut.ac.ir/).
+I am the **1st** ranked student amonge graduating class with GPA of 3.72/4.00.
+My thesis consists of two main part; black holes and cosmology.
+In the first part, I investigated black holes thermodynamic behavior and geometry, in the second one, I have focused on anisotropic cosmology.
 I recieved my Bachelor's degree in **Molecular Physics** from [Semnan university](http://english.semnan.ac.ir/), Semnan, Iran, in 2018.
-More precisely, my field of study is related to **Particle physics and quantum field theory**.

 ***
 ### CURRICULUM VITAE
-My CV, publications and skills can be found in [this page](CV.md)
+My CV and skills can be found in [this page](CV.md)

 ***
 ### RESEARCH INTERESTS